 Tool of the Month

-This month’s Mentoring Memo features a 13-minute clip titled “Advice for New Teachers.”
+This issue of the Mentoring Memo once again features a 13-minute clip titled “Advice for New Teachers.”
 In this masterful look at The ASK Framework for the Study of Teaching and Learning*, Brenda Kaylor, Just ASK Senior Consultant, interviews Shari VanderVelde, Orchard Avenue School, Grand Junction, Colorado.
 Shari provides thoughtful and provocative responses to Brenda’s reflective questions.
 Brief classroom scenes add visual reinforcement for Shari’s comments.
 The information is valuable not only for new teachers, but veteran teachers as well.
 (I just listened to the audio portion for possibly the 200th time and picked up yet another tip!)

 Among the many questions Brenda asks, you will hear the following: